gshipley/enterprise_training/AdminTraining.md

 	+---------+---------------------+
 	1 row in set (0.00 sec)

-To exit out of your MySQL session, simple enter the *exit* command:
+To exit out of the MySQL session, simple enter the *exit* command:

 	mysql> exit

 ##**MySQL environment variables**

-As mentioned earlier in this lab, OpenShift Enterprise creates environment variables that contains the connection information for your MySQL database.
+As mentioned earlier in this lab, OpenShift Enterprise creates environment variables that contain the connection information for your MySQL database.
 If a user forgets their connection information, they can always retrieve the authentication information by viewing these environment variables:

-**Note: Execute the following on the node host.**
+**Note:** Execute the following on the node host.

 	[firstphp-ose.example.com ~]\> env |grep MYSQL